mcai/edge-tts-mcp/README.md

 If you encounter issues:

 1. Check Claude's MCP logs: `cat ~/Library/Logs/Claude/mcp.log`
-2. Verify the server is running by executing `./start.sh` in a terminal
-3. Ensure the virtual environment is being used (the scripts handle this automatically)
-4. Test Edge TTS directly with `./auto_test.sh`
+2. Make sure the path to the start.sh script in your Claude configuration is correct
+3. Try running the start.sh script manually from the terminal to verify it works
-5. Restart Claude after making configuration changes
+4. Restart Claude after making configuration changes

 ## Project Structure